Astralsparv/Picotron-Wiki/picotron_api/userdata/readme.md

 ## Numerical types
 Every userdata is an array containing one of the following numerical types:

-u8 - An unsigned 8-bit integer.
+- u8 - An unsigned 8-bit integer.
-i16 - A signed 16-bit integer.
+- i16 - A signed 16-bit integer.
-i32 - A signed 32-bit integer.
+- i32 - A signed 32-bit integer.
-i64 - A signed 64-bit integer.
+- i64 - A signed 64-bit integer.
-f64 - A 64-bit floating point number, useful for representing fractional values to high precision.
+- f64 - A 64-bit floating point number, useful for representing fractional values to high precision.
 This is also the type that will be created by the [`vec()`](/picotron_api/functions/vec/main.md) function.

+If any operation on an integer typed userdata, including setting an element explicitly, would cause a number to overflow or underflow, the value will wrap around.

 ## Indexing
 You can fetch the total number of elements in a userdata by using the [`#`](metamethods/__len/main.md) operator, much like you would for a table array.
 For the number of rows or columns, you can use the [`height()`](methods/height/main.md), [`width()`](methods/width/main.md), or [`attribs()`](methods/attribs/main.md) methods.